Microsoft/azure-docs.cs-cz/articles/sql-database/sql-database-xevent-code-event-file.md

 ---
-title: Kód souboru události XEvent
+title: XEvent Event File code
-description: Poskytuje prostředí PowerShell a Transact-SQL pro ukázku kódu, který ukazuje cíl souboru události v rozšířené události na Azure SQL Database.
-Azure Storage je požadovaná součást tohoto scénáře.
+description: Provides PowerShell and Transact-SQL for a two-phase code sample that demonstrates the Event File target in an extended event on Azure SQL Database.
+Azure Storage is a required part of this scenario.
 services: sql-database
 ms.service: sql-database
 ms.subservice: monitor